TIMMYG Studios

 • freq - Frequency in Hz (20-20000)

-• duration - How long the tone plays in milliseconds
+• duration - Tone length in milliseconds

 Advanced Settings